How to Choose Your Splint

 3 Panel Abdominal Rehab Splint – Height 9”

 This is our most popular splint, as it fits most body types, allowing for curves and flexibility with moving between sitting, standing, and squatting.
 This is also our recommended splint for pregnancy and postpartum wear.
-It is available in these two sizes:
+It is available in three sizes:

 S (28” – 38”)